 Railway periodical literature

 Jones should have added the Minutes of Proceedings of the Institution of Civil Engineers.
 A few papers were published on mechanical engineering in this major journal for the period then covered; furthermore, this journal is a vital source of key papers for the earlier period (it is exciting to be able to read what Robert Stephenson and Brunel actually had to say).
-Unfortunately, the awful standard of reference citation adopted by even some of the "well-reviewed" authors make finding such papers an excercise in weight lifting.
+Unfortunately, the awful standard of reference citation adopted by even some of the "well-reviewed" authors used to make finding such papers an excercise in weight lifting.
 One suspects that such "authors" have only read about these papers.
 After a great deal of effort a few of these papers are entering the website.
 It is also available in machine readable form in a slightly more generous form than that adopted by the Mechanicals (abstracts are available to non-subscribers)..

 The Railway Engineer (and later the Railway Gazette), Engineer and Engineering were the principal commercial publications.
 The Railway Gazette was created to serve railway commercial and financial affairs, but in February 1935 it absorbed the Railway Engineer and since then has reflected all aspects of railway activity.
 In addition to noting new developments the Railway Engineer, and subsequently the Railway Gazette, abstracted the more important papers from the professional journals and carried the occasional special article.
 Editorial comment and letters were other important features.
 Engineer and Engineering covered the whole sphere of engineering; consequently only the more important developments in locomotive engineering were reviewed: these were sometimes treated in great depth, however.
 Railway Engineering Abstracts was late on the scene and involved H. Holcroft as its Editor (material obtained in this way gives the abstract number preceded by REA).
 The Abstracts were seen either at MRPRA or at the old Patent Office Library where runs of journals could be inspected in the proper manner (and most material was bound).

-The Locomotive, Railway Carriage & Wagon Review restricted its coverage to locomotives and rolling stock (the Railway Engineer also included civil and electrical engineering).
+The Locomotive Magazine or Locomotive, Railway Carriage & Wagon Review restricted its coverage almost entirely to locomotives and rolling stock (the Railway Engineer also included civil and electrical engineering).
 It surveyed the whole world of locomotive development, by month, and also carried many retrospective features.
 Some of the latter are of great length, being published over a period which could amount to several years.
 Subsequently, some of these were augmented and published in book format by the Locomotive Publishing Co.
 There probably remains, however, a considerable of serially published articles which could advantageously be published as books.
 Unfortunately the journal ceased publication in 1959, and was absorbed Trains Illustrated.

 Having recently found an extensive run of the Locomotive, Railway Carriage & Wagon Review at somewhere convenient to KPJ he communicated with Phil Atkins which led to the following response: The Locomotive Mag was a fascinating publication, at the NRM we had one loose example of the Railway Carriage & Wagon Review as a separate entity.
 He has a theory that there has been an inverse relationship between what was around and what was known about it at the time.
 The period say, 1906-1913 was particularly fascinating, but now we have the RCTS histories etc long after the hardware was gone.

-Phil also noted the shortlived Locomotive & Railway Notes, 1919-1923, it even contained photos by one E S Cox of NER Zs at York, etc. People asked questions about locos of which we now have all the answers at our finger tips, at the time the scene was changing by the day, and there were strange rumours about the Paget loco, that never even got a mention in the Loco Mag.
+Phil also noted the shortlived Locomotive & Railway Notes, 1919-1923, (also mentioned by Robert Humm below) it even contained photos by one E S Cox of NER Zs at York, etc. People asked questions about locos of which we now have all the answers at our finger tips, at the time the scene was changing by the day, and there were strange rumours about the Paget loco, that never even got a mention in the Loco Mag.
 The latter had remarkable serial articles that ran on year on year with scale line drawings of the locos of the GER etc. (these are highly worthy tasks for conversion to pdf files, KPJ).

 With the exception of the formation of the Stephenson Locomotive Society in 1909 (with its Journal) and the Railway Correspondence and Travel Society in 1928 with its associated periodical Railway News (later Railway Observer, due to a copyright claim from the Railway Gazette group), the amateur market remained unchanged until Ian Allan published his first ABC booklet of engine numbers in 1942.
 This filled a large gap in the amateur market and locospotting, or the collection of engine numbers, became a post-war craze for small boys.
 This hobby was promoted by Ian Allan clubs, frequent publication of the accurate ABC series, diaries, and other boyish paraphernalia.
 At first Trains Illustrated was produced to meet the needs of locospotters, but it rapidly matured.
 For a time it paralleled the Railway Magazine by including retrospective material.
 Then in 1959 it absorbed the Locomotive, which induced further changes, culminating in a change of name to Modern Railways in 1961.
 Modern Railways is now tending to be a competitor with the Railway Gazette and contains similar material.
-Trains Illustrated re-started publication in 1967 to cater for nostalgia for steam.
+Trains Illustrated re-started publication in 1967 to cater for nostalgia for steam, but this was relatively short-lived..

 In 1939 Railways commenced publication.
 In 1952 it changed its name to Railway World and after falling into financial difficulties it became an Ian Allan publication in 1959.
 It was published for enthusiasts and specializes in steam locomotives and other features of past railway operation.
 The magazine used to appear to be short of copy, but Ian Allan appeared to be rejuvenating it under the editorship of G.M.
 Kichenside.
 A large amount of illustrative material was published in this journal.
 In general editorial standards are declining and in many cases it is clear that the people concerned lack any real knowledge of what they are writing about and publishing.
 Furthermore, much is being published without being read.
 The recent death of David Jenkinson is indicative of the gradual loss of what is best described as "literary expertise".
 David may have been an enthusiast for everything about the LMS, but he had a general knowledge which would not tolerate some of the current editorial blunders which create virtual scenarios rather than record historical truths.